 Using Spatial Factor Analysis to Measure Human Development

-In this paper, we propose a Bayesian factor analysis model with the purpose of serving as an alternate approach to calculating the UNDP’s Human Development Index, as well as providing a general methodology which can be used to augment existing indices or build new ones.
-In addition to addressing several potential issues of the official HDI, we also estimate an alternative “green HDI” index by adding a new environmental variable, and build a novel MDG index as an example of constructing a new index with a more complex variable structure.
-Under our methodology, we find the “living standard” dimension provides a greater proportional contribution to human development than it is assigned by the official HDI while the “longevity” dimension provides a lower proportional contribution.
-The results also show considerable levels of general disagreement when compared to the ranks of the official HDI.
-We show that incorporating an environmental variable increases the amount of disagreement between model based ranks and the official HDI, but decreases the amount of uncertainty associated with model ranks.
-In addition, we report the sensitivity of our methods to the choice of functional form and data imputation procedures.
+We propose a Bayesian factor analysis model as an alternative to the Human Development Index (HDI).
+Our model provides methodology which can either augment or build additional indices.
+In addition to addressing potential issues of the HDI, we estimate human development with three auxiliary variables capturing environmental health and sustainability, income inequality, and satellite observed nightlight.
+We also use our method to build a Millennium Development Goals (MDG) index as an example of constructing a more complex index.
+We find the “living standard” dimension provides a greater contribution to human development than the official HDI suggests, while the “longevity” dimension provides a lower proportional contribution.
+Our results also show considerable levels of disagreement relative to the ranks of official HDI.
+We report the sensitivity of our method to different specifications of spatial correlation, cardinal-to-ordinal data transforms, and data imputation procedures, along with the results of a simulated data exercise.

 Suggested Citation: Suggested Citation